Mature Student Requirements

 Please contact email@example.com with any questions about your application.

-All applications for undergraduate studies at Trent University must go through OUAC (www.ouac.on.ca/105).
+Applications for undergraduate studies at Trent University go through OUAC (www.ouac.on.ca/105).
 Please refer to the OUAC website for full application fee information.

 Mature students require the following documentation for admissions: